icecube/pisa/INSTALL.md

    will activate the base environment as prompted at the end of the Miniforge installation script.
 Doing so is required to proceed with this installation and whenever PISA is used again.
 The successful activation is indicated by the shell prompt `(base)`.
 An overview of the packages in the base environment can be gained via `mamba/conda list`.
 </details>

 It is recommended to keep the base environment stable.
-Therefore, create and activate a new conda environment, with a Python version compatible with the Python requirements below.<br>
+Therefore, create and activate a new conda environment, with a Python version compatible with the Python requirements below:<br>
  ```bash
  conda create -n <ENV NAME> python=3.10
  conda activate <ENV NAME>